 Platinum Spark Plugs

 Most Mercedes-Benz cars since 1995 and after are powered by Bosch Platinium spark plugs.
-They are cheaper than iridium plugs and you will be staying with stock performance.
+They are cheaper than iridium plugs; you will stay with stock performance.

 Cooper Spark Plug

-The least expensive plugs, but they also don’t last that long.
-If you really wanted to go this route you can go for the Bosch F8DC4 copper plugs.
-These spark plugs have a heavy duty copper core center electrode for superior reliability.
-They have insulator design to help avoid current leakage and misfires.
-Make sure to gap these spark plug to 0.044
+They are the least expensive plugs but also don’t last long.
+If you want to go this route, you can go for the Bosch F8DC4 copper plugs.
+These spark plugs have a heavy-duty copper core center electrode for superior reliability.
+They have an insulator design to help avoid current leakage and misfires.
+Make sure to gap these spark plugs to 0.044

 You could choose either one of these spark plugs.
 Just remember to order the correct quantity.